Springwatch: Series 15 (2020)

 Autumnwatch was broadcast from four locations: Iolo Williams at the Centre for Alternative Technology near Machynlleth; Michaela Strachan at Tenstmuir, Fife; Chris Packham and Megan McCubbin in the New Forest; and Gillian Burke at RSPB Dearne Valley Old Moor, South Yorkshire.

 Series 16 (2021)

 Packham and Strachan broadcast from the Wild Ken Hill sustainable agriculture in Norfolk, Megan McCubbin was on the Isle of Mull, while Gillian Burke was at WWT Castle Espie, Northern Ireland.
 The series was four episodes, and Iolo Williams did not appear; the programme was moved to accommodate FA Cup broadcasts, and Williams was scheduled to lead walks of the Isle of Mull on the days it was broadcasting; he appeared in one prerecorded segment.

 Series 17 (2022)

 Packham and Strachan broadcast from the Wild Ken Hill in Norfolk, while Iolo Williams and Gillian Burke were at the Teifi Marshes and Cardigan Bay.
 Featured creatures included Nigma walckenaeri, edible dormouse and orca.
+This was the last ever series of Autumnwatch, before being axed.